Q-bio-Belgrade/TA_I_paper/README.md

 ## Scripts

 The scripts in this repository are provided to reproduce the results presented in the paper.
-Each script is thoroughly documented with comments that explain its functionality.
-Where applicable, dependencies on other scripts (functions) are noted in the comments.
+Each script is documented with comments that explain its functionality.
+Where applicable, dependencies on external functions (included within the repository) are noted in the comments.

 ## Phase Portrait Plotter